May 25, 2023

 Adrien Gervaix’s site is a good example.
 The portfolio shows off his personality through its unique design elements and engaging copy.
 Moreover, it also a contains a section that outlines his design workflow and the strategy for how he tackles each project.

 At Hostinger, we provide multiple hosting options.
-Our Single Shared Hosting plan costs ₹299 and comes with a free SSL and one email account.
-It’s a great choice for a portfolio site.
+Our Single Shared Hosting plan costs ₹69 and comes with a free SSL and one email account.
+In addition, for those who are interested in scaling their projects, Hostinger also offers a professional web hosting option.
+These are great choices for a portfolio site.

 7. Promote Your Services